 The final assignment of the bonus is weighted, furthermore, according to the results reached insofar as certain Group parameters: financial-economic business results and customer satisfaction index for residential customers.

 The assignment of the objectives to employees and the assessment of their achievement take place through a clearly defined process which is based on the decision of top management for the individual balanced scorecards of the directors and managers and of the directors for the individual balanced scorecards of the middle managers.
-The activity takes place with the coordination of the Balanced Scorecard System Management function within the Corporate Social Responsibility department.
+The activity takes place with the coordination of the Balanced Scorecard System Management function of the Shared Value and Sustainability Department.

 For managers, 70% of variable remuneration was linked to the completion of the project-objectives planned in the balanced scorecard system and/or achievement of the economic and financial budget objectives, while the remaining 30% to compliance with the behaviours set forth in the leadership model.